Procurement Process Overview

 The procurement process describes the way a company goes about making necessary purchases of materials and services to facilitate its continued operation.
 It involves the specific identification of those needs, a detailed examination of options, and all successive steps necessary to find and obtain required goods and services.

 Although the words are sometimes used interchangeably, procurement is the preferred umbrella term that also involves sourcing and acquisition, or purchasing.
 Viewing the process as an integrated and elemental function of a company's decision-making structure offers a sense of its importance and relevance in any corporate hierarchy.
 Procurement refers not only to needs identification but also to the methods used for needs fulfillment and the tracking and documentation of required purchases.

-To best manage and integrate the process, smart procurement professionals are turning to process automation.
+To best manage and integrate the procurement process, smart finance professionals are turning to process automation.